riverrun/aiourlstatus/README.rst

 Alinkcheck parses json or text files, and then checks all the links it finds.

-The links are checked asynchronously, which makes the whole process faster.
+The links are checked asynchronously, so the program does not block while waiting for responses.
+However, the number of times each domain is checked is limited.
+This means that alinkcheck will run slower if the links you are checking are from a small number of domains.

 Use
 ~~~